 Talent adding buffer to a Petri dish.

-Take the Petri dish with the infected cultures from the incubator [1], then carefully grab the edge of one coverslip and transfer it into the dish with recording buffer [2].
+Take the Petri dish with the infected cultures from the incubator [1], then carefully grab the edge of one coverslip with fine tip forceps and transfer it into the dish with recording buffer [2].
 Place the remaining coverslip in medium back into the 37 degree Celsius incubator [3] and transport the dish with recording buffer to the confocal microscope [4].

 Talent taking the cells out of the incubator.

-Talent transferring the coverslip to the recording buffer.
+Talent transferring the coverslip with fine forceps to the recording buffer.

 Talent placing the remaining coverslip back in the incubator.